 There are many ways to calculate P/E ratios.
 The most common three formulas used are:

 - Look at the P/E ratio based on last year’s earnings.
 This is also called the TTM method for Trailing Twelve Months.

 - Use a future forecast of earnings either provided by the company or by stock analysts.
 This method is known as the Forward P/E Ratio.

-- Take a broader view by using a ten year average of past earnings adjusted for inflation.
-This is something called P/E 10, Shipper P/E Ratio, or CAP/E which stands for cyclical adjusted price-to-earnings
+- Take a broader view by using a 10-year average of past earnings adjusted for inflation.
+This is something called P/E 10, Shipper P/E Ratio, or CAP/E which stands for cyclical adjusted price-to-earnings.

 Novice investors can often make the mistake of using a P/E ratio to buy a stock that appears undervalued or sell one that appears overvalued.
-They interpret that data too narrowly and forget that the "E", which is earnings data, is either past data (and the future may be different) or earnings data is an estimate of the future (and the future may be different).
+They interpret the data too narrowly and forget that the "E," which is earnings data, is either past data (and the future may be different) or the earnings data is an estimate of the future (and the future may be different).
 For this reason, use P/E ratios with caution, and don't use them as single decision-making tool.